 One of the first decisions you need to make is which type of aircraft you want to fly.
 Getting a pilot's license in Peoria, IL does not allow you to fly any type of aircraft you wish.
 FAA's rules for getting a pilot's license (certificate) differ depending on the type of aircraft you fly.
 You can choose among airplanes, gyroplanes, helicopters, gliders, balloons, or airships.
 However, if you are interested in flying ultralight vehicles (or bush - sports plane) you don't need a pilot's license.
 There is a lot to learn about getting a private pilots license.
 Call us and we can help coach you through the process.

 If you are serious about learning to fly, and you want to earn a pilots license, you should know what type of aircraft (or rotorcraft) you intend to fly.
 There are different types of pilot's certificates you can earn; from private pilot to commercial airline pilot.
 Before you start your training you need to know all about the eligibility, training, and experience needed for each type of pilots certificate you might earn.
 Flight school can be expensive, so you need to know your ultimate plan (career goals) before you get started.

 Upper Limit Aviation is dedicated to providing the best flight training possible.
-With a focus on safety, and affordability, our student pilots are provided with a solid training experience.
-Our student pilots can earn a license to have fun flying, or they can go on to advanced training and prepare for a career flying airplanes or helicopters.
+With a focus on safety, and affordability, our student pilots who relocated from Peoria, IL are provided with a solid training experience.
+Our student pilots can earn a private pilot license to have fun flying, or they can go on to advanced training and prepare for a career flying airplanes or helicopters.
 For more information about ULA's flight schools call 855-435-4338.